siriuscn/freebsd-cross/README.md

 # freebsd-cross
-Cross compiler for FreeBSD

-Cross compiler ( GCC ) for FreeBSD 9 on Linux container.
+Cross compiler ( GCC ) for FreeBSD 9 x86_64 on Linux container.

 Complier path is at /usr/local/cross-compiler/bin.
 It has been added to your PATH environment variable.